Convolutions for Spatial Interaction Modeling: The extractor backbone network

-In Fig. \ref{fig:network} we provide detailed design of the CNN feature extractor used in all of the models in the current study (see a high-level overview in Fig.~\ref{fig:architecture}).
-We note that the multi-scale design (as indicated by $/1$, $/2$, $/4$, $/8$, and $/16$, where the numbers represent the down-sampling scales relative to the input size) and cross-scale blocks (see Fig. \ref{fig:icnn}) already encourage a large receptive field of the resulting network.
-Nevertheless, the empirical studies presented in the main paper show that such single-stage CNN architecture still models the spatial interaction less effectively.
+In Fig. \ref{fig:network} we provide full and detailed design of the CNN feature extractor used in all of the models studied (see the high-level overview in Fig.~\ref{fig:architecture}).
+We note that the multi-scale design (as indicated by $/1$, $/2$, $/4$, $/8$, and $/16$, where the numbers represent the down-sampling scales relative to the input size) and cross-scale blocks (see Fig. \ref{fig:cross_scale}) already encourage a large receptive field.
+Nevertheless, the experimental results presented in the main paper show that such single-stage CNN architecture still models the spatial interaction less effectively.
 By adding either the shallow ICNN or the GNN module in the second stage the interaction modeling performance is significantly improved.